Shvil Parot HaChalav is a dairy farm in Bethlehem of Galilee. They also offer behind-the-scenes tours, and today we will join one.

 Tour Language

 First, I want to mention that our tour was in Hebrew.
-But I know that they also offer tours in other languages (including English and Arabic).
-Thus if you want to join a tour, not in Hebrew, call the phone number mentioned above.
+However, they also offer tours in other languages (including English and Arabic).
+Thus, if you want to join a tour not in Hebrew, call the phone number mentioned above.

 The Tour

-The tour is divided into different stations, and now we will go over them.
+The tour is divided into different stations.
+Now, we will go over them.

 Station #1 – Meeting Baby Calves

 We started our tour by visiting two baby calves.
-There our guide told us about the pregnancy and the birth of cows.
-And why the cow, in particular, and the mammal family, in general, have milk.
+There, our guide told us about cow pregnancy and birth and why cows, in particular, and the mammal family, in general, have milk.

 Station #2 – Feeding Cows

-At this station, children depending on their age, got different tools.
+At this station, children, depending on their age, received different tools.
 Some got shovels, others received buckets, and they started feeding the cows.
-And the toddlers brought hay by hand.
+The toddlers brought hay by hand.

 Near the feeding station, we also visited the hens.
 We discussed various related topics and headed to the next station.